 Multi-touch or fractional attribution alludes to weighted credit given to media sources that indirectly contributed to the conversion.
 Since fractional attribution remains largely unused as an active form of attribution modeling, it is considered as a future alternative to current attribution modelling methods due to the granularity of its attribution analysis and crediting process.
 Ultimately, the idea is that all media sources that touched users along the way (before the last touch) will receive some fraction of the payment.

-Note that it is the attribution ecosystem which ultimately dictates which attribution modeling method will be used for tracking and payment.
+Note that it is the attribution ecosystem which ultimately dictates which attribution modeling method will be used for measurement and payment.
 While multi-touch attribution is the broadest model for crediting multiple sources, there are numerous attribution models that follow these guidelines, such as U-shaped/position-based attribution and W-shaped attribution, among others.

 Why is attribution modeling important?

-Simply put, attribution modeling allows advertisers to determine how to track and measure the performance and value of their media sources for their marketing efforts.
+Simply put, attribution modeling allows advertisers to determine how to attribute and measure the performance and value of their media sources for their marketing efforts.
 Without working within a certain attribution model (in other words, not performing attribution at all), advertisers are unable to see the full picture of their user acquisition and revenue-generating efforts.